 Benefits of Seed Starting in Coir

 In addition to being less messy, coir discs virtually eliminate the problem of damping off.
-This fungal infection can be transmitted through soil and unsanitary starting trays.
+This fungal infection can be transmitted through the soil and unsanitary starting trays.
 It most often attacks newly sprouted seedlings, causing the stems to weaken and the plants to die.
 Wet conditions and cool temperatures contribute to the problem.

-Coir pellets for seed planting are fungus free.
-Coir readily absorbs and holds water, yet doesn’t become supersaturated and soggy.
+Coir pellets for seed planting are fungus-free.
+Coir readily absorbs and holds water, yet doesn't become supersaturated and soggy.
 The material remains loose for improved root formation and the netting surrounding the ground coconut hulls retains the shape of the pellet.

 How to Use a Coconut Pellet Seed Starting System

 - Expand the pellets – When using coir pellets for germination of seedlings, the dry flat disc must be soaked in water.
 Place the pellets in a waterproof tray.
-Make sure the small imprinted hole is facing up.
+Make sure the small, imprinted hole is facing up.
 Pour warm water over the discs and wait for them to expand.

 - Sow the seed – Once the pellets are fully expanded, place 2 seeds in every pellet.
 The planting depth can be controlled by pinching or compacting the pellet.
 Be sure to label the tray for identification of seedlings.
-Use a clear plastic lid or plastic wrap to retain moisture.
+Use a clear, plastic lid or plastic wrap to retain moisture.